esync-network/docs/docs/ecredits_ecosystem/faq.md

 No!
 You can use one wallet address for everything, but you can also create as many additional addresses as you want to help you better organize your funds.

 ## How does the ACT Swap work?
 Starting December 18, 2023, ACT Swap is open to all Business and Personal Users within the eCredits Ecosystem.
-This enables direct conversion of eActivity (ACT) to eCredits (ECS) through a smart contract on the eCredits Blockchain.
+This enables direct conversion of eActivity (ACT) to eCredits (ECS) through a smart contract on the eSync Network.

 To initiate ACT Swap, use your eCredits Wallet App with your existing ACT balance.